DataDog/documentation/content/en/tracing/trace_collection/library_config/cpp.md

 `DD_INSTRUMENTATION_TELEMETRY_ENABLED`
 : **Since**: 0.1.12 <br>
 **Default**: `true` <br>
 Datadog may collect [environmental and diagnostic information about your system][4] to improve the product.
-When `false`, this telemetry data will not be collected.
+When `false`, telemetry data are not be collected.

 `DD_REMOTE_CONFIGURATION_ENABLED`
 : **Since**: 0.2.0 <br>
 **Default**: `true` <br>
-Enable the capability that allows you to remotely configure and change the behavior of the tracer. <br>
+Enable the capability that allows to remotely configure and change the behavior of the tracer. <br>
-When `false` this feature is disabled.
+When `false` this feature is disabled. <br>
 For more information, see [Remote Configuration][5]

 `DD_REMOTE_CONFIG_POLL_INTERVAL_SECONDS`